DroneDB/docs/docs/features/photogrammetry-integration.md

 ## Processing nodes

-A processing node is a remote instance of NodeODM, OpenDroneMap, or ODX that accepts processing jobs via API.
+A processing node is a remote instance of NodeODX, OpenDroneMap, or ODX that accepts processing jobs via API.
 Nodes are registered in Registry with:

 | Setting | Description |
 |---------|-------------|